Discover our Sleeping Savings campaign here

 8. Low-carbon investing

-Many consider global warming to be a systemic financial risk.
-This has led to an increased focus on investors assessing climate change threats to their assets.
+Global warming is considered to be a systemic financial risk.
 One strategy to manage this issue in your portfolio is low-carbon investing.

 This approach involves investing in companies with lower carbon emissions, or those transitioning to a more sustainable and eco-friendly business model.
 Common approaches to this type of strategy include investing in companies that contribute to decarbonisation (such as renewable energy producers) and divesting from companies that own fossil-fuel reserves.

 When considering where to invest, check whether the company has set clear emission reduction targets.
-Companies with ambitious and well-defined goals show a commitment to reducing their carbon impact over time.
+Companies with ambitious and well-defined goals show a commitment to reducing their carbon impact.

 By integrating sustainable strategies into your investment portfolio, you have the power to contribute to the wellbeing of the planet, as well as your own financial success.

 Understanding the benefits and challenges of sustainable investing is essential to making informed decisions that align with your financial goals.
-If you’re committed to sustainable investing, consider collaborating with knowledgeable Financial Advisers with expertise in this area.
+If you’re committed to sustainable investing, consider speaking to a Financial Adviser with expertise in this area.

 Grow your savings with purpose

-If you have cash savings and want to invest your money for a better tomorrow, whilst receiving interest, Flagstone can help.
-We have a variety of ethical banks to choose from on our cash deposit platform – including charities and Sharia – all in one application.
+If you have money you want to grow for a better tomorrow, Flagstone can help.
+We have a variety of ethical banks to choose from on our cash deposit platform – including charities and Sharia.